 Maybe she doesn't have a good grasp of percentages, I thought.
 "So less than half the time?"
 I inquired.

-So I pressed on realizing that the unclear nature of my question could have created confusion.
 I attempted to gain a few more percentage points.
 "What I mean by a good parent is that you feel loved and cared for, not like when I won't give you ice cream for breakfast."

 Wow.
 Heart stabbed.
 Message clear.

-I didn't take the number too personally, but I did take it to heart because I know I can be a poor example of compassion sometimes. #consciousnotperfect
+Okay, so I didn't take the number too personally, but I did take it to heart because I know I can be a poor example of compassion sometimes. #consciousnotperfect

 I told her that this percentage number was very important to me because she should always feel loved and cared for.
 Then, I thanked her for sharing her thoughts with me.